-The Utica University occupational therapy curriculum is designed to follow a developmental and integrated sequence of courses, community, fieldwork, and capstone experiences to facilitate your transformation from a student into an entry-level occupational therapist with in-depth exposure to the following areas: clinical practice skills, research, advocacy, leadership, program and policy development, education, administration, and theory development.
-The ELOTD Program accepts first-year students entering the university, transfer students, or students at the graduate level.
-Students can attend the day or weekend cohort for the foundational knowledge (first 4 semesters).
-Courses and the sequence of courses are identical in both options, each meeting the same essential instructional objectives regardless of delivery option.
+The Utica University occupational therapy curriculum is designed to follow a developmental and integrated sequence of courses, community, and fieldwork experiences to facilitate your transformation from student into an entry-level occupational therapist.
+The program has two cohort options: Day and Weekend.
+Courses and the sequence of courses are identical in both options with each course meeting the same essential instructional objectives regardless of delivery option.
 Expectations for student performance are also identical across both options.

-- Day classes meet Monday through Friday, and portions of some courses are delivered virtually. - Weekend classes generally meet for 8 weekends per semester (Friday, Saturday, and Sunday) and one evening during the week online.
-Each week, occupational therapy courses have an independent work component, which may entail content being delivered online through asynchronous or synchronous sessions.
-Each course syllabus will include details regarding the specific course expectations. - The courses providing in-depth knowledge (semesters 5 through 8) will be delivered online or hybrid based on programmatic and curricular needs of the student cohort.
+- Day classes meet Monday through Friday with some online components. - Weekend classes generally meet for a total of eight weekends per semester (Friday afternoon/evening and all-day Saturday and Sunday).
+All courses have some content delivered online while other courses are completely online.
+Each weekend Occupational Therapy course has an independent work component which may entail content delivered online through asynchronous or synchronous sessions.
+Each course syllabus will include details regarding the specific course expectations.

 Much of our coursework requires students to engage with individuals from the community on campus or off campus.
-When obtaining your campus ID from Campus Safety, please also request a name badge.
+When obtaining your campus ID from campus safety please also request a name badge.

 Students must be identified by an official Utica name badge for all community and fieldwork experiences.
-Badges can be obtained through campus safety for a minimal fee.
+You can request a badge through campus safety.
+Replacement badges may be obtained for a \$2.00 fee.